uspki/policies/certificate-policy.md

 A CA may designate an Enterprise Registration Authority (RA) to verify certificate requests from the Enterprise RA's affiliated U.S. Federal Government organizational unit.
 The CA shall not accept certificate requests authorized by an Enterprise RA unless the following requirements are satisfied:

 1. The CA shall confirm that the requested Fully-Qualified Domain Name(s) are within the RA's affiliated U.S. Federal Government organizational unit verified Domain Namespace(s) as registered in the .gov and .mil gTLDs Domain Name Registrars.
-2. The CA should confirm that the requested Fully Qualified Domain Name(s) are not within any Domain Namespace(s) for any U.S. State, Local, Territorial, Native Sovereign Nations, or any other entities identified as a _Non-Federal Agency_ in the .gov Domain Name Registrar per United States Code (U.S.C.)
-41 CFR Part 102-173.
+2. The CA should confirm that the requested Fully Qualified Domain Name(s) are not within any Domain Namespace(s) for any U.S. State, Local, Territorial, Native Sovereign Nations, or any other entities identified as a _Non-Federal Agency_ in the .gov Domain Name Registrar per 41 CFR Part 102-173.

-The CA shall impose these limitations through an agreement with the Authorizing Authority of the Domain Namespace as defined under United States Code (U.S.C.)
-41 CFR Part 102-173.
+The CA shall impose these limitations through an agreement with the Authorizing Authority of the Domain Namespace as defined under 41 CFR Part 102-173.
 The CA shall monitor compliance by the RA and institute technical controls.
 The CA shall use both audits and analytics based methods, such as monitoring of Certificate Transparency Log(s) and other services, to ensure compliance.

 Delegated Third Parties are not allowed as Registration Authorities.